 - (1) These plans include the 2001 Plan, under which shares of the Company's Class A Common Stock may be issued, and the Long Term Incentive Plan, under which restricted shares of the Company's Class A and Class B Common Stock may be issued, and the 2005 Outside Directors Equity Award Plan, under which shares of the Company's Class A Common Stock may be issued.
-See "-Elements of Compensation Plans", "-Stock Award Plan", and "Director Compensation Arrangements" for a further description of these plans.
+See "- Elements of Compensation Plans", "- Stock Award Plan", and "Director Compensation Arrangements" for a further description of these plans.
 Also includes the Company's incentive stock option plan, which was replaced by the 2001 Plan.
+Stock options are no longer issued under this plan. - (2) The Company's 1996 Directors' Stock Option Plan and 2000 Nonstatutory Stock Option Plan are the only equity compensation plans which have not been approved by security holders.
+However, both of these plans have been replaced by other equity plans, the 1996 Directors' Stock Option Plan by the 2005 Outside Directors Equity Award Plan and the 2000 Nonstatutory Stock Option Plan by the 2001 Plan, and stock options are no longer issued under these plan (options have not been issued under the 1996 Directors' Stock Option Plan since 2004 or under the 2000 Nonstatutory Stock Option Plan since 2000).
+Under these stock option plans, directors (in the case of the 1996 Directors' Stock Option Plan) and employees (in the case of the 2000 Nonstatutory Stock Option Plan) received grants of nonstatutory options (i.e., options not intended to qualify for special tax treatment under the Internal Revenue Code) to purchase shares of the Company's Class A Common Stock.
+Options were granted only at exercise prices which were equal to the market value of the Class A Common Stock on the date of grant.
+Options must be exercised within ten years after their grant date.
+The shares of Class A Common Stock subject to each of these stock option plans have been registered under the Act.

-Stock options are no longer issued under this plan. - (2) These plans include the Company's 1996 Directors' Stock Option Plan and 2000 Nonstatutory Stock Option Plan, under which shares of the Company's Class A Common Stock may be issued.
-A further description of these plans follows these footnotes. - As of the date of this Proxy Statement, the number of shares of Class A Common Stock remaining available for future issuance under the 2005 Outside Directors Equity Award Plan is 151,626 shares.
-The Incentive Plan does not contain a limit on, or a formula for calculating, the number of shares available for future issuance under that Plan.
+(3) As of the date of this Proxy Statement, the number of shares of Class A Common Stock remaining available for future issuance under the 2005 Outside Directors Equity Award Plan is 143,962 shares.
+The Long Term Incentive Plan does not contain a limit on, or a formula for calculating, the number of shares available for future issuance under that Plan.
 The 2001 Plan contains a formula for calculating the number of shares available for future issuance under that Plan.
 This formula provides that the maximum number of shares which may be issued each calendar year under the 2001 Plan is equal to the sum of (a) 5.0% of the total outstanding shares as of the last day of the Company's immediately preceding fiscal year, plus (b) any shares related to awards under the 2001 Plan that, in whole or in part, expire or are unexercised, forfeited, or otherwise not issued to a participant or returned to the Company, plus (c) any unused portion of the shares available under (a), above, for the immediately preceding two fiscal years as a result of not being made subject to a grant or award in such preceding two fiscal years.
 The maximum number of shares that may be issued under the 2001 Plan with respect to incentive stock options is 5,000,000 (1,072,311 shares remain available for future issuance under this limitation).